Eldfin/SLIFOX/README.md

     The mus (centers) of the found (max_peaks) peaks for everyone of the (n * m) pixels.
 - `only_peaks_count`: int or list of ints
     Only use pixels where the number of peaks equals this number. -1 uses every number of peaks.
+- `image_direction_sig`: np.ndarray (n, m, 3)
+    Image containing the significance of every direction for every pixel.
+    Can be created with "map_direction_significances" or "get_image_direction_significances".
+    Used for threshold filtering with significance_threshold.
+- `significance_threshold`: float
+    Value between 0 and 1.
+    Directions with a significance below this threshold will not be mapped.
 - `directory`: string
     The directory path defining where direction images should be writen to.
     If None, no images will be writen.